-3.2 2.4.2 Corrective Action Plans-(CAP)
+2.4.2 Corrective Action Plan (CAP)

-When a school receives official notification that it has a status of Probation PROBATION, the school is required to file a corrective action plan Corrective Action Plan (CAP) within sixty (60) days.
+When a school receives official notification that it has a status of PROBATION, the school is required to file a Corrective Action Plan (CAP) within sixty (60) days.
 The plan must stipulate what will be done to resolve the deficiency and the timeline required.
-The plan must be approved by the school board (local governing body or policy making authority) as documented by official minutes or resolutions.
+The plan must be approved by the local governing body as documented by official minutes or resolutions.
 As an indication of mutual agreement, the plan must bear the signatures of the chairperson, president, or presiding officer of the local governing body and the chief administrator of the school.
-The corrective action plan Corrective Action Plan (CAP) must be submitted to:
+The Corrective Action Plan (CAP) must be submitted to: